ASCII art: Uses

 ASCII art is used wherever text can be more readily printed or transmitted than graphics, or in some cases, where the transmission of pictures is not possible.
 This includes typewriters, teleprinters, non-graphic computer terminals, printer separators, in early computer networking (e.g., BBSes), email, and Usenet news messages.
 ASCII art is also used within the source code of computer programs for representation of company or product logos, and flow control or other diagrams.
 In some cases, the entire source code of a program is a piece of ASCII art – for instance, an entry to one of the earlier International Obfuscated C Code Contest is a program that adds numbers, but visually looks like a binary adder drawn in logic ports.

 Some electronic schematic archives represent the circuits using ASCII art.

 Examples of ASCII-style art predating the modern computer era can be found in the June 1939, July 1948 and October 1948 editions of Popular Mechanics.

-Early computer games played on terminals frequently used ASCII art to simulate graphics, most notably the roguelike genre using ASCII art to visually represent dungeons and monsters within them.
-"0verkill" is a 2D platform multiplayer shooter game designed entirely in color ASCII art.
+Early mainframe games played on terminals frequently used ASCII art to simulate graphics, most notably the roguelike genre using ASCII art to visually represent dungeons and monsters within them.
+The Kroz series of roguelikes for MS-DOS uses ASCII art.
+0verkill is a 2D platform multiplayer shooter game designed entirely in color ASCII art.

 MPlayer and VLC media player can display videos as ASCII art through the AAlib library.
-ASCII art is used in the making of DOS-based ZZT games.

 Many game walkthrough guides come as part of a basic .txt file; this file often contains the name of the game in ASCII art.
-Such as below, word art is created using backslashes and other ASCII values in order to create the illusion of 3D.